NanoRacks is Hiring – Mission Manager, Internal Payloads

 - Maintaining CRM databases on SharePoint

-- Support business development projects or programs, assist in contract writing and statement of work authorship, and any other business or systems related activities.
+- Support business development projects or programs, assist in contract writing and statement of work authorship, and any other business or systems related activities./li>

 - Bachelors or higher in Engineering, science (physics, materials science, chemistry), or Mathematics

-- Strong oral communication skills for both technical and non-technical information
+- Strong oral and written communication skills for both technical and non-technical information

 - Ability to effectively interact with customers ranging from students (as young as elementary school) to professional and commercial researchers